Inzersdorf (Vienna)

-Inzersdorf ([ˈɪnt͡sɐsˌdɔʁf]; before 1893 Inzersdorf am Wienerberge, 1893 - 1938 Inzersdorf bei Wien; Central Bavarian: Inzasduaf) was before 1938 an independent municipality, and is now a part of the 23rd Viennese district Liesing.
+Inzersdorf ([ˈɪnt͡sɐsˌdɔʁf]; before 1893 Inzersdorf am Wienerberge, between 1893 and 1938 Inzersdorf bei Wien; Central Bavarian: Inzasduaf) was before 1938 an independent municipality, and is now a part of the 23rd Viennese district Liesing.

 Today, the cadastral commune Inzersdorf has got an area of 854.06 hectare and is so on the biggest part of the district.

 But in the 19th century, independent Inzersdorf had also got place in the today 10th Viennese district, and bordered on the villages Vösendorf, Leopoldsdorf, Ober‑ and Unterlaa, and (in the west) on Erlaa.

 Geography

 The village is located in a flat marsh, thus a lot of clay was deposited in the area by the Liesing River.
 That was the basis for 19th-century brickworks, whose mining holes remain until today as lakes.

 Geologically spoken, most parts of Inzersdorf are built on rubble from Pleistocene.
 In the southeast and west of the village, quaternary loam exists.
 The north is counted among the geological era of Holocene.